Wilderness: Diabetic Reaction (cont.)

 Low Blood Sugar Treatment

-- Wilderness trips should be made with care and planning.
-Blood sugar monitors and adequate medication supplies (with refrigeration for insulin) should always be taken along.
+- Wilderness trips should be carefully planned.
+Blood sugar monitors and adequate medication supplies (including refrigeration for insulin) should always be available.

-NOTE: When in doubt, any person with diabetes who appears to be having a reaction should be treated as if he or she has low blood sugar until a blood sugar measurement can be obtained.
+NOTE: When in doubt, any person with diabetes who appears to be having a reaction should be treated as if he or she has low blood sugar until a blood sugar can be measured.

 High Blood Sugar Treatment

-- Encourage clear liquids with low sugar content.
+- Encourage clear liquids with low or no sugar content.

-- Administer IV fluids as soon as possible.
+- Administer IV fluids as soon as possible vomiting for the presence of ketoacidosis in the blood or urine.
 The person with high blood sugar may need extra insulin doses in a monitored medical setting.

 Must Read Articles Related to Wilderness: Diabetic Reaction